kira-96/ecmccfg/hugo/content/manual/motion_cfg/axisYaml.md

 ```

 ## homing
-This section is should be obsolete at PSI, as for all new installation using EtherCAT, absolute encoders are mandatory.
+This section should be obsolete at PSI, as for all new installations using EtherCAT, absolute encoders are mandatory.
-In case a legacy system or temporary installation requires a incremental encoder, or even open loop operation, several procedures for referencing are available.
+In case a legacy system or temporary installation requires an incremental encoder, or even open loop operation, several procedures for referencing are available.

 optional